Money Saving Rental Tips

 Read through the entire agreement and make certain you are aware who is responsible for:

 - Long Distance Phone Service

 - Hot Tub Heating

 - Parking requirements

-After you feel you've identified "the one", begin the booking process.
-You'll likely be asked to submit a security deposit at time of booking.
+After you feel you've found "the one", start the reservation process.
+You will likely be required to submit a security deposit at time of reservation.

 Know Who to Call